 All D-Sheet drawings must be prepared by a professional with current State of California registration in the professional field necessary for the permit.

-Some improvements may not require D-Sheet plans prepared by a registered professional and can be prepared on a Construction Plan (see above).
-Construction plans are only permitted for certain minor standard public improvements.
+Some improvements may not require D-Sheet plans prepared by a registered professional and can be made on a Construction Plan (see above).
+Construction plans are only permitted for specific minor standard public improvements.
 See Information Bulletin 165 for more information.

 NOTE: Grading and Improvement Plan Format Sheets and Templates have been prepared as part of a continuing effort to enhance the timely completion of the review and permit process for grading and public improvements.
-The intent is to guide an applicant or their representative through plan preparation for grading and public improvement drawings so that review costs are limited to resolution of engineering related issues and not required format.
+The intent is to guide an applicant or their representative through plan preparation for grading and public improvement drawings so that review costs are limited to the resolution of engineering-related issues.

 A construction cost estimate is required for Grading and/or Right-of-Way Permits.
 Bonding and permitting fees are required according to the City of San Diego Municipal Code Chapter 12, Article 9, Division 01, Section 9 (§129.0119) and are based upon earthwork and improvement totals and the most current Unit Price List.